vonhoff/TilemapToAnimation/README.md

 tilemap2animation --help
 ```

-## How It Works

-The tool processes Tiled map files through several specialized services:

-The tool first determines the type of input file and resolves any missing related files (TMX, TSX, and tileset image).

-It then parses the TMX and TSX files to extract the tilemap structure, layer data, and tileset information.

-The tileset image is loaded and processed, applying any necessary transparency settings.

-The tool analyzes the layer data and generates animation frames by compositing tiles from the tileset according to their
-positions in the tilemap.

-Finally, it encodes the generated frames into an animated GIF file with the specified frame delays.

 ## Support and Contribute

 If you find value in this project, there are several ways you can contribute: